nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-05/README.md

 -   Create a class named `LinkedList`.
 This class should contain:
     -   A variable named `head` which holds the `Node` object that starts the list
     -   A constructor that instantiates `head` as an empty linked list
     -   A function called `insert` which takes in a value.
 This function will then create a new `Node` object, sets the object's `data` property equal to the value.
-The function then appends this new `Node` object to the beginning of the linked list (i.e. it creates a new `head`)
+The function then appends this new `Node` object to the beginning of the linked list (i.e. it sets a new `head`)
     -   A function called `includes` which takes in a value and returns a boolean if that value exists in the linked list
     -   A function called `toString` whcih takes in no arguments and returns a string representing all the values in the linked list
 -   Implement good error checking throughout your code.
 Create custom errors that describe what went wrong.